dhrubo55/personal-blog/content/posts/day-68-becoming-a-memory-plumber-a-tale-of-memory-leak-and-how-to-find-them-part-3.md

 ### Analyze heap dumps

 Analyze the heap dumps to identify the objects that are being held in memory but are no longer being used by the application.
 MAT and VisualVM can help identify the root cause of memory leaks.
+Below is the snap for MAT where a heap dump file is loaded

 ![Analyzing Java Heap problems Part 2: Using Eclipse MAT – Schneide Blog](https://schneide.files.wordpress.com/2008/12/mat-overview.png)